-The Kirkcudbright Bay Views Project will enhance connections between people and place by improving paths and gathering local heritage knowledge to develop informed access to Kirkcudbright Bay.
+The Kirkcudbright Bay Views Project, supported by Galloway Glens Partnership Landscape Scheme, will enhance connections between people and place by improving paths and gathering local heritage knowledge to develop informed access to Kirkcudbright Bay.

 This project aims to connect people to Kirkcudbright Bay by: